 The so-called “fetal origins” hypothesis, put forward by epidemiologist David J. Barker in the early 1990s, posits that the origins of many chronic degenerative adult health problems (such as type 2 diabetes and cardiovascular disease) can be traced to in-utero conditions, in particular to inadequate nutrition.
 Subsequent theories emphasize the impact of early-life postnatal conditions, as well as the in-utero environment, in shaping long-term outcomes.
 In economics, James Heckman and colleagues formalized this idea in a model that incorporates dynamic complementarities between inputs across different stages of life, showing how skills acquired early in life increase the productivity of investments later on.

 Studies linking early-childhood health to educational outcomes can be classified into two groups: those focusing on prenatal health and those focusing on early-childhood postnatal health.
 The literature investigating the impact of prenatal health on human capital accumulation generally follows one of two approaches.
-In one line of work, researchers use birthweight as a proxy measure of prenatal health and examine the impact of birth weight on academic achievement later in life.
-Most of these studies exploit longitudinal data and employ twin or sibling fixed-effects strategies.
+In one line of work, researchers use a proxy measure of prenatal health and examine its impact on academic achievement later in life.
+The majority of this work uses birth weight as a proxy of prenatal health, exploits longitudinal data, and employs twin or sibling fixed-effects strategies.
 Comparing two siblings born to the same mother allows researchers to account for potentially unobserved time-invariant family characteristics that may jointly determine prenatal health and child academic achievement.
 Results from these studies, based on data from various periods and countries, consistently show a positive association between birth weight and an array of educational outcomes, such as test scores and educational attainment.

 A second line of research exploits natural experiments to analyze the impact on human capital accumulation of in-utero exposure to adverse prenatal conditions.
 Most of these studies employ difference-in-differences estimation strategies and use variation in intensity of exposure to compare the outcomes of cohorts exposed to the “intervention” in-utero to the outcomes of unexposed cohorts.
-The majority of early empirical evidence on this topic focuses on extreme events, such as famines, influenza epidemics, and radiation fallout from Chernobyl, but recent evidence shows that less extreme events (such as grief and seasonal flu) may also have significant long-term consequences.
+While earlier empirical evidence on this topic focuses on extreme events, such as famines, pandemics, and natural disasters, recent evidence shows that a range of mild insults while in-utero may also have significant long-term consequences.
+Examples not only include mild nutritional shocks (e.g. fasting) but also environmental conditions (e.g. pollution, temperature) and family well-being (e.g. maternal mental health, domestic violence).

 Medical care, early-childhood health, and human capital accumulation

+Previous studies have also considered the specific components of medical care, such as prenatal care.
 The WHO, whose guidelines recommend 12–16 prenatal care visits for pregnant women, reports that more than 98% of pregnant women in developed countries have at least one prenatal health care visit.
-Most economic studies in this area focus on the impact of the number of prenatal care visits on child health at birth, as captured by birth weight.
+As such, most economic studies in this area focus on the impact of the number of prenatal care visits on child health at birth.
 The empirical evidence from studies using randomized trials or exploiting natural experiments generally indicates that the number of prenatal care visits has little effect on birth weight.
-For example, a study that exploits the 1992 Port Authority Transit strike in Pennsylvania as an exogenous source of variation in the number of prenatal care visits received by low-income mothers, who mostly rely on public transportation to access prenatal care, finds no relationship between the number of prenatal care visits and birth weight .
-However, the results also suggest that the treatment effects may differ according to the time of the intervention, with visits lost early in the pregnancy having a negative impact on birth outcomes while visits lost late in the pregnancy having little effect.
+For example, a study that exploits the 1992 Port Authority Transit strike in Pennsylvania as an exogenous source of variation in the number of prenatal care visits received by low-income mothers, who mostly rely on public transportation to access prenatal care, finds no relationship between the number of prenatal care visits and birth weight.
+However, the results also suggest that the treatment effects may differ according to the time of the intervention, with visits lost early in the pregnancy having a negative impact on birth outcomes and visits lost late in the pregnancy having little effect.
+Researchers are increasingly more interested in the importance of the timing of prenatal care.
+A recent study exploits a Polish policy that made existing cash transfers for newborns conditional on starting prenatal care within the first ten weeks of gestation.
+While the study cannot document effects on prenatal care directly, the results suggest that the policy had positive effects on neonatal health and maternal health behavior (e.g. reduced drinking and smoking).

 On postnatal medical care, there is robust evidence that early-life medical treatments provided to at-risk children have substantial effects on early-childhood health.
-One study investigates the impact of the length of the postpartum hospital stay on readmission rates .
-To address the endogeneity in length of stay, the study exploits changes in federal and state laws that substantially reduced early hospital discharges.
+One study investigates the impact of the length of the postpartum hospital stay on readmission rates.
+To address the variation in length of stay, the study exploits changes in US federal and state laws that substantially reduced early hospital discharges.
 The results suggest that legislation-induced increases in postpartum stays reduced hospital readmissions among those with the greatest likelihood of a readmission.
+Another study examines the shortening of postpartum stays in Denmark as a cost-saving measure .
+The authors exploit cross-county variation in the implementation of this policy which mandated same-day post-birth discharge and document significant negative health effects for disadvantaged mothers.
+The study also finds that the policy was associated with a modest decline in the ninth grade test scores of children born to disadvantaged mothers.

 Subsequent work shows that these early-life medical treatments also have significant effects on human capital accumulation.
-Two recent studies employ a similar methodological design, exploiting changes in medical treatments across the very low birth weight threshold.
-Using administrative data from Chile and Norway, one study finds that children who were eligible to receive extra medical care at birth had 0.15–0.22 standard deviation higher test scores as late as tenth grade (Figure 2) .
+Two recent studies employ a similar methodological design, exploiting changes in medical treatments across the very low birth weight threshold , .
+Using administrative data from Chile and Norway, one study finds that children who were eligible to receive extra medical care at birth had 0.15–0.22 standard deviation higher test scores as late as tenth grade .
 The other study uses administrative data from Denmark and confirms that children who weighed slightly less than 1,500 grams at birth (and thus were eligible to receive extra medical care) had higher ninth grade mathematics test scores than children who weighed slightly more than 1,500 grams .
 The study also documents economically significant spillover effects on the academic achievement of siblings.
-The estimates suggest that siblings of children who were eligible to receive extra medical care had higher ninth grade language test scores (0.31 standard deviations higher) and mathematics scores (0.36 standard deviations) than siblings of children who were not eligible for extra medical care.
+The estimates suggest that siblings of children who were eligible to receive extra medical care had higher ninth grade language test scores (0.386 standard deviations higher) and mathematics scores (0.255 standard deviations) than siblings of children who were not eligible for extra medical care (Figure 2).

 There are, however, other studies that document educational benefits for public policies with a nutritional component.
 For example, one study examines the long-term effects of in-utero alcohol exposure .
 The study exploits a policy in place in certain regions of Sweden that temporarily allowed individuals younger than 21 to drink strong beer.
 Children born to women who resided in these regions while pregnant and under 21 at the time the policy was in effect had significantly lower educational attainment, as well as lower cognitive and non-cognitive ability.

-Finally, there is some emerging evidence pointing to human capital benefits for home-visit programs, which are highly popular in developed countries.
+Finally, there is some emerging evidence pointing to human capital benefits for home visiting programs, which are highly popular in developed countries.
 While the specifics of the programs vary, they generally provide education on parenting skills, infant safety, health, nutrition, and child development.
-The findings indicate that home-visit programs provided by qualified nurses improve short-term infant health indicators, such as infant mortality rates.
-Some recent work investigates the impact of well-child visits (visits providing physical examination as well as information on child development, safety, health, and nutrition) on educational outcomes .
-The study uses a strategy that exploits the differential timing of rollout across Norwegian municipalities by comparing the change in outcomes between municipalities with the program and those without it.
-It finds that access to well-child visits during the first year of life increases completed years of schooling by 0.12–0.18 years.
+This research generally uses the introduction of home visiting programs as a natural experiment.
+The findings indicate that home visiting programs provided by qualified nurses improve both short-term and long-term health.
+Some recent work investigates the impact of well-child visits (visits providing physical examination as well as information on child development, safety, health, and nutrition) on educational outcomes.
+The study uses a strategy that exploits the differential timing of rollout across Norwegian municipalities by comparing the change in outcomes between municipalities with the program and those without it .
+It finds that access to well-child visits during the first year of life increases completed years of schooling by 0.12 to 0.18 years.
+More recent studies aim to examine the effects of the intensity and the timing of home visiting programs as well as the pathways through which they might impact child health and development.

 Limitations and gaps

 There are several limitations and gaps in the work evaluating the impact of early-life medical care and policy interventions.
-The evidence on the effects of prenatal care comes entirely from studies focused on the number of prenatal visits, and these studies investigate mainly short-term health outcomes.
-However, because prenatal medical care coverage in developed countries is nearly universal, the quality of prenatal care may matter more than its quantity.
+The evidence on the effects of prenatal care comes primarily from studies focused on the number of prenatal visits, and these studies investigate mainly short-term health outcomes.
+However, because prenatal medical care coverage in developed countries is nearly universal, the timing and quality of prenatal care may matter more than its quantity.
 In addition, prenatal care may improve outcomes that cannot be captured with readily available proxies of health at birth, such as birth weight.
-Furthermore, it is possible that certain subpopulations may benefit more from good quality prenatal care than others.
+There is currently no evidence on whether and how prenatal care affects educational performance.
 More research is needed to fully assess the effects of prenatal care, especially with respect to differences in efficacy of treatments across population groups.

 Further research is also needed to reconcile the mixed evidence on the health returns to early-life medical interventions for low-risk individuals.
 Why do certain types of medical care have higher returns than others?
 Do medical interventions provide the same health benefits across all subpopulations?
 What is the role of risk selection in explaining the different findings?
 Is risk selection always possible?
 In addition, research is needed to investigate the impact of these interventions on long-term health.
 Even if there are no effects on short-term mortality, there may be effects on health that become more apparent in the long term.
 Similarly, more information is needed on the human capital effects of treatments that conclusively provide health benefits.

-While there is abundant evidence on the short-term health benefits of the Special Supplemental Program for Women, Infants, and Children in the US, there is limited information on how the program affects postnatal early-childhood health and virtually no information on its impact on longer-term academic achievement.
-Similarly, there is very little information on how home-visit programs affect long-term outcomes.
+While there is abundant evidence on the short-term health benefits of the Special Supplemental Program for Women, Infants, and Children in the US, there is only limited information on how the program affects postnatal early-childhood health and virtually no information on its impact on longer-term academic achievement.

 Another area where more work is needed is on the impact of medical care and public health interventions targeting parental health (especially during the early life of their children) on the outcomes of children.
 An emerging literature links poor parental health to worse academic achievement of children.
 Little is known, however, about whether these adverse effects can be overcome by medical treatments or public health interventions.